TunaSantra63/Data-Analysis-Dashboard/README.md

-# E-Commerce Sales & Customer Analytics Dashboard
-Overview

-This project presents an interactive E-Commerce Sales & Customer Analytics Dashboard developed in Microsoft Excel.
-The dashboard transforms raw transactional data into meaningful business insights by analyzing sales, revenue, customers, products, order status, payment methods, customer ratings, and regional performance.

-The project demonstrates the practical application of data cleaning, data analysis, KPI development, PivotTables, PivotCharts, slicers, and dashboard design in Excel.

-Objectives
-Analyze overall e-commerce sales and revenue performance.
-Monitor key business performance indicators (KPIs).
-Identify top-performing products and categories.
-Analyze customer purchasing behavior and segmentation.
-Compare sales performance across regions and states.
-Analyze order status and payment method trends.
-Evaluate customer satisfaction using ratings.
-Build an interactive dashboard for effective business decision-making.
-Key Performance Indicators

-The dashboard includes the following KPIs:

-Total Orders
-Total Customers
-Total Quantity Sold
-Net Revenue
-Average Order Value (AOV)
-Average Customer Rating
-Dashboard Analysis

-The dashboard provides insights into:

-Sales & Revenue Performance
-Product & Category Performance
-Customer Analysis
-Regional & State-wise Performance
-Order Status Distribution
-Payment Method Analysis
-Customer Ratings
-Overall Business Performance
-Data Processing Workflow
-Raw Data
-   ↓
-Data Cleaning
-   ↓
-Data Processing
-   ↓
-Backend Calculations
-   ↓
-PivotTables & PivotCharts
-   ↓
-Interactive Dashboard
-   ↓
-Business Insights
-Tools & Techniques
-Tool / Technique	Purpose
-Microsoft Excel	Data analysis and dashboard development Excel Formulas	Calculations and KPI creation PivotTables	Data aggregation and analysis
-PivotCharts	Data visualization
-Slicers	Interactive filtering
-Data Cleaning	Preparing raw data for analysis Dashboard Design	Presenting insights visually
-Dataset

-The dataset contains e-commerce transaction information such as:

-Order ID
-Order Date
-Customer ID
-Customer Name
-Gender
-Age
-City
-State
-Region
-Product
-Category
-Quantity
-Unit Price
-Discount
-Shipping Cost
-Payment Method
-Order Status
-Customer Rating
-Customer Segment
-Gross Sales
-Discount Amount
-Net Revenue
-Key Business Insights

-The dashboard enables users to identify:

-Products and categories generating the highest revenue.
-Regions and states with strong sales performance.
-Customer purchasing patterns and segments.
-Most commonly used payment methods.
-Distribution of different order statuses.
-Customer satisfaction trends based on ratings.
-Overall order, quantity, and revenue performance.
-Project Structure
-E-Commerce-Sales-Customer-Analytics/
-│
-├── E-Commerce_Analytics.xlsx
-│
-└── README.md
-Skills Demonstrated
-Data Cleaning
-Data Analysis
-Microsoft Excel
-KPI Development
-PivotTables
-PivotCharts
-Interactive Slicers
-Dashboard Development
-Data Visualization
-Business Intelligence
-Business Insights
-Conclusion

-This project demonstrates how Microsoft Excel can be used to transform raw e-commerce transaction data into an interactive business intelligence dashboard.
-The analysis provides a clear view of sales, customers, products, revenue, and operational performance, supporting data-driven business decisions.

-Project Type: Data Analytics / Business Intelligence
-Tool: Microsoft Excel
-Domain: E-Commerce
-Author: Tuna Santra
+# E-Commerce Order & Customer Analytics

+## Project Overview

+This project is an **interactive E-Commerce Order and Customer Analytics Dashboard developed using Microsoft Excel**.
+The purpose of this project is to analyze e-commerce transaction data and convert it into meaningful business insights through data cleaning, analysis, visualization, and dashboard development.

+The dashboard provides an overview of sales performance, revenue, customer behavior, product performance, regional trends, order status, payment methods, and customer ratings.

+## Objectives

+The main objectives of this project are:

+* Analyze overall sales and revenue performance.
+* Track important business KPIs.
+* Identify top-performing products and categories.
+* Understand customer purchasing behavior.
+* Analyze regional and state-wise sales performance.
+* Evaluate order status and payment methods.
+* Analyze customer ratings and satisfaction.
+* Present insights through an interactive and user-friendly dashboard.

+## Key Analysis

+The project includes analysis of:

+* Sales and revenue trends
+* Product and category performance
+* Customer behavior and segmentation
+* Region and state-wise performance
+* Order status distribution
+* Payment method preferences
+* Customer ratings
+* Quantity sold and order volume
+* Average Order Value (AOV)
+* Overall business performance

+## Dashboard KPIs

+The dashboard tracks key performance indicators such as:

+* Total Orders
+* Total Customers
+* Quantity Sold
+* Net Revenue
+* Average Order Value
+* Average Customer Rating

+## Tools & Techniques

+* Microsoft Excel
+* Excel Formulas
+* Data Cleaning and Transformation
+* PivotTables
+* PivotCharts
+* Slicers
+* KPI Cards
+* Data Visualization
+* Interactive Dashboard Design

+## Project Workflow

+**Raw Data → Data Cleaning → Data Processing → Backend Calculations → PivotTables & Charts → Interactive Dashboard → Business Insights**

+## Workbook Structure

+The Excel workbook contains different sections for managing and analyzing the data:

+* **Dashboard** – Interactive dashboard containing KPIs, charts, and filters.
+* **RAW_DATA** – Original e-commerce transaction data.
+* **CLEAN_Data** – Cleaned and structured dataset prepared for analysis.
+* **Backend** – Supporting calculations and analysis used for the dashboard.
+* **Data_Dictionary** – Description and understanding of the dataset fields.

+## Skills Demonstrated

+This project demonstrates practical skills in **Microsoft Excel, data cleaning, data analysis, KPI development, PivotTables, PivotCharts, data visualization, dashboard development, and business intelligence**.

+## Conclusion

+This project demonstrates how Excel can be used to transform raw e-commerce data into an interactive analytical dashboard.
+The dashboard makes it easier to understand business performance, identify trends, compare different segments, and support data-driven decision-making.

+## Author

+**Tuna Santra**